1kohei1/sd-scheduler/memo.md

 NOTES:

 * Date displayed in the browser is in US Eastern time.
 This is because this project is developed for UCF.

+### Flows

+Update presentation:

+1. Students make change to the presentation
+2. Students enter one of the email in the studentsEmail
+3. System sends verification email
+4. Student clicks the link and change is made.

+Delete presentation:

+1. Student click delete button
+2. Student enter one of the group member's email
+3. System sends email and confirm the action